hojak/js-kata-base/README.md

 * https://codingdojo.org/KataCatalogue/
 * http://codekata.com/

-## Getting Started
+## Getting Started (Each Mob Member)
+0. Crate a Git(hub.io) Account
 1. Fork this repo
 2. Preparation
-    *  Checkout the new repo in in gitpod.io using the corresponding link
+    *  Checkout the new repo in in gitpod.io using the corresponding link above

     or